khaledjalloul/taser/README.md

 ## Steps

 - [x] Learn what is /tf and robot state publisher and how i can use them
-- [x] Test arm to decide if 2 or 3 dof and which dof: 3 - y, z, x
+- [x] Test arm to decide if 2 or 3 dof and which dof: 3 - y, z, y
-- [ ] prepare ros packages
+- [x] prepare ros packages
-- [ ] reuse sketch follower to control one arm, keep everything the same for now just refactor the code a bit
+- [x] reuse sketch follower to control one arm, keep everything the same for now just refactor the code a bit
 - [ ] set up simulation, environment, obstacles, and assume that sensing is provided (robot already knows where everything is and where it is in the environment)
 - [ ] test RRT* given the obstacles in simulation
-- [ ] design base with 3 wheels
+- [x] design base with 3 wheels
 - [ ] design base mpc controller
 - [ ] test base mpc with rrt path in the environment
-- [ ] attach both arms to the base and test them with control
+- [x] attach both arms to the base and test them with control
 - [ ] add path planning to the arms to be able to pick up objects
 - [ ] create missions for the robot to go to a location and pick up object (assume robot knows where objects are and that they are not obstacles)
 - [ ] remove hard-coded sensing, add sensors and implement slam maybe?

-## ROS Packages
+## ROS Packages / Nodes

-- simulation and environment
+- [x] simulation and environment
-- base path planner
+- [ ] base path planner
-- base controller, subscribes to observation and publishes input
+- [ ] base controller, subscribes to observation and publishes input
-- arm path planners
+- [ ] arm path planners
-- arm controllers
+- [x] arm controllers
-- "sensing", publishes or idk where obstacles and objects are
+- [ ] "sensing", publishes or idk where obstacles and objects are
-- missions state machine
+- [x] missions state machine

-main launch file will start:
-- controller(s): constantly checks desired state and produces input
-- state machine: move to, pick up, drop

-SM
--> reach arm mission
--> mission planner keeps calculating error given current eef position to know when to stop (ros SM) -> publish desired pose (ros SM)
--> controller sees pose (ros arm_controller)
--> controller calculates error given current eef position -> controller sends desired w to arm package
--> arm package gets dq given the transforms (ros - can be passed fom controller) -> arm package returns desired dq
--> controller publishes dq (ros)

 SM
 -> reach base mission